ravahn/FFXIV_ACT_Plugin/README.md

     b) You must configure your firewall software to allow ACT to communicate through it.
 Reddit user Xepher01 contributed some instructions for Windows 7  <a href="http://imgur.com/a/QU86T">here</a>, and EQ2Flames user Aristar added instructions for windows 8 & 10  <a href="http://imgur.com/a/HiGKr">here</a>.
 * If you prefer to not use this data, you can instead parse from game memory.
 To do this, you must check the "Disable Parsing from Network Data" checkbox on the FFXIV Settings tab inside ACT.

-However, keep in mind that there are known problems with memory-only parsing that will cause some combat information to be lost.
-Network mode is more accurate, and should always be used when comparing parses between players.
+However, keep in mind that there are limitations with memory-only parsing that will cause some combat information to be lost, such as DoT ticks.
+Network mode is more accurate, and should always be used when possible.